apache/trafficserver/doc/developer-guide/client-session-architecture.en.rst

 One of the trickiest bits of managing sessions and transactions is cleaning things up accurately and in a timely fashion.
 In addition, the TXN_CLOSE hooks and SSN_CLOSE hooks must be executed accurately.
-The TXN_CLOSE hooks must be executely exactly once.
+The TXN_CLOSE hooks must be executed exactly once.
 The SSN_CLOSE hook must also be executed exactly once and only after all the TXN_CLOSE hooks of all the child transactions have been executed.
 The CLOSE hooks are important for many plugins to ensure that plugin allocated objects are appropriately reclaimed.